yashas-hm/glow_bottom_app_bar/README.md

 # Glow Bottom App Bar

-Beautiful and easy to use glowing transition bottom app bar which s fully customizable.
+`GlowBottomAppBar` is a beautiful and easy to use widget which shows a glowing transition from when index changes and is fully customizable.

 ### **Show some ♥️ and star the repo to support the project**